 A family member is

-- your partner (common law spouse, spouse or registered partner)
+- your partner (cohabiting partner, spouse or registered partner)

 - your or your partner's unmarried children under 21 years of age